roger4mbah/aws-automation-tools/README.md

    aws configure
    ```
   ## Input Files:

-    host_ids: This file should contain a list of EC2 instance IDs, with each ID on a separate line.
+  **host_ids:** This file should contain a list of EC2 instance IDs, with each ID on a separate line.<br>

-    tags_to_add: This file should contain a list of tags to add or modify in the format key:value, with each tag on a separate line.
+  **tags_to_add:** This file should contain a list of tags to add or modify in the format key:value, with each tag on a separate line.
 ## How to Use
 1. Clone the repository to your local machine:
 ```